German battleship Bismarck: Service history

 The Naval High Command (Oberkommando der Marine or OKM), commanded by Admiral Erich Raeder, intended to continue the practice of using heavy ships as surface raiders against Allied merchant traffic in the Atlantic Ocean.
 The two Scharnhorst-class battleships were based in Brest, France, at the time, having just completed Operation Berlin, a major raid into the Atlantic.
-Bismarcks sister ship Tirpitz rapidly approached completion.
-Bismarck and Tirpitz were to sortie from the Baltic and rendezvous with the two Scharnhorst-class ships in the Atlantic; the operation was initially scheduled for around 25 April 1941, when a new moon period would make conditions more favourable.
+Initial planning for the next major operation involved these two ships and the recently completed Bismarck, which was to sortie from the Baltic and rendezvous with the two Scharnhorst-class ships in the Atlantic.
+The operation was initially scheduled for around 26 April 1941, when a new moon period would make conditions more favourable.